Библиотека сайта rus-linux.net

 to use PGP to sign packages as the user

->"John Doe (jdoe@foo.com)"
+>"John Doe (jdoe@foo.com)">

 from the key rings located in /etc/rpm/.pgp

-using the executable /usr/bin/pgp
+using the executable /usr/bin/pgp you would include

 %_signature pgp